Society451/Better-Pronto/README.md

 #### Performance

 Better Pronto aims to be as fast and lightweight as possible, stripping Pronto down to its bare bones while still maintaining stellar performance and full functionality.
-By keeping simplicity and transparency at the forefront of our design process, users with even the most basic knowledge of Python can help contribute to and improve this project.
+By keeping simplicity and transparency at the forefront of our design process, users with even the most basic knowledge of Python can customize, contribute to and improve this project.

 #### Future Client Features：